janursa/CppyABM/README.md

 For an extended version of the available installation options, see <a href="https://janursa.github.io/CppyABM/" title="About Me">documentation</a>.

 ### For Python development
-Reuired minimum version of Python (3.7).

 Using pip manager:

--  `pip install --upgrade cppyabm`
+-  `pip install --upgrade cppyabm` in case any error occured, install using the next option.

 Or, download the package and in the root folder, command: